mike-mjk/list-app/README.md

 3. For items that go beyond one line the checkbox stays vertically centered.

 4. It is responsive for all device widths.

+5. EASTER EGGS.
+Did you try deleting the interview?